Ludwig von Mises: Contributions and influence in economics

+Economic calculation problem

-In 1920, Mises introduced the Economic Calculation Problem as a critique of socialist states which are based on planned economies and renunciations of the price mechanism.
+In 1920, Mises introduced the economic calculation problem as a critique of socialist states which are based on planned economies and renunciations of the price mechanism.

 In his first article "Economic Calculation in the Socialist Commonwealth", Mises describes the nature of the price system under capitalism and describes how individual subjective values are translated into the objective information necessary for rational allocation of resources in society.
+This reframed socialism as a technical problem rather than a moral or political one.
 Mises argued the absence of market pricing results in inefficiencies within the economic system because central planners are deprived of the crucial information regarding opportunity costs needed to make informed decisions about resource allocation.
 He wrote that "rational economic activity is impossible in a socialist commonwealth".
+While this essay did not receive much attention at the time, it would go on to serve as the backbone of many of the works of F. A. Hayek, and debate surrounding it would be pivotal in the Austrian revival that surrounded Hayek's 1974 Nobel Prize.

 Mises developed his critique of socialism more completely in his 1922 book Socialism: An Economic and Sociological Analysis, arguing that the market price system is an expression of praxeology and cannot be replicated by any form of bureaucracy.

-Throughout his life Mises argued that only a free market system, where individuals are free to pursue their own interests, can efficiently allocate resources and maximize social welfare.
-He believed that laissez-faire capitalism is the only system that allows individuals to express their intersubjective appraisals of goods and services in an open market, thereby creating a nexus of price signals based on the relative exchange ratios between goods.
-These price signals are essential for coordinating the inherently incomparable subjective valuations that different individuals place on the same external objects.
-In a market, these subjective rankings are transformed into numerical values—prices—that can be objectively compared.
-This mechanism enables the continuous alignment of the open-ended coordination problem posed by millions of disparate individual preferences.
-Unlike a centrally planned system, which assumes a final equilibrium which is to be planned towards, the free market remains in constant flux, continuously adjusting to changes in preferences and conditions.
-Mises's praxeological approach and reformulation of the economic problem has had a profound impact on the Austrian school of economics.